DeloitteAU/react-habitat/README.md

 By default only `<inputs />` are left in the DOM when a React Habitat is created.

 To keep a generic element in the DOM, set the `data-habitat-no-replace="true"` attribute.

+Alternatively you can use the [withOptions](#passing-options-to-register) method on the registration.

 **[⬆ back to top](#table-of-contents)**